puuparta/tempwork/README.md

   - just hosting some GTFS converted static data like routes which is used now

 ### hsl-route-rest
-  - tiny REST API.
-Only GET: http://localhost:3030
+  - tiny REST API to get list of routes: http://localhost:3030/api/list

 ### hsl-map-server
   - frontend and express backend